 Attractions and Sights in Aruba

-There are enough sightseeing locations on the island to fill up even a three week vacation!
+There are enough sightseeing locations on the island to fill up a month-long vacation!
 Aruba's beaches are a big attraction, and although its great to spend long days just relaxing on the beach and listening to the ocean, there are also plenty of opportunities to get to know Aruba's most attractive sights, historical and natural attractions, and museums.
-Here is a quick list including convenient links to more detail on the most popular sights, natural attractions, beaches and museums.

 Popular Sights & Places